Vector W8: Performance, aerodynamics and production

 Vector claimed the W8 could reach a projected top speed of 242 mph, with acceleration from 0-60 mph achievable in a time of 3.9 seconds.
 According to the published tests of the W8 by Road & Track in its March 1991 and August 1992 issues, the W8 recorded a 0–60 mph acceleration time of 4.2 seconds, and in May 1991, Car and Driver was able to reach 60 mph in 4.1 seconds.
 Despite not conducting a top speed test, Road & Track provided an estimated 218 mph top speed based on the redline RPM of the W8's top gear in its 3-speed automatic transmission.
+Road & Track also recorded a skidpad acceleration of 0.97g, which they said was the highest number they had recorded for anything other than a racecar.
 Later aerodynamic testing further honed efficiency, bringing the car's drag coefficient ($\scriptstyle C_\mathrm d\,$) down to just 0.32 prior to DOT crash testing in Ann Arbor, Michigan.

 The W8's design included subtle changes to the body during the production run, so that the initial car off the line looked slightly different from the last.
-Changes included the elimination of some gills, a lower front fascia and air splitter, and adjustments of the rear wing, mirror intakes, and front grill.
+Changes included the elimination of some gills, a lower front fascia and air splitter, and adjustments of the rear wing, mirror intakes, and front grille.
 After the top speed testing, production Vector W8s were no longer fitted with a removable glass roof due to buffeting that occurred at extreme speeds.

 Seventeen customer cars and two pre-production cars were produced before Vector went into receivership in 1993.